guasi/vaccines/include/info.md

 - To select an indicator, click on its row on the table.
 - Click on "Ctabs" to view contingency tables and plots
-- Click on "Summary" to view summary stats
+- Click on "Summary" to view summary statistics
-- Click on "XTable" to view stats on grouped variables
+- Click on "Plots" to view individual mini plots
-- Click on "4Plot" to view grouped plot on first 4 discrete variables
+- Click on "4Facets" to view grouped plot on first 4 discrete variables

 ----